Calhoun Community College

 Calhoun Community College is a public community college in Decatur, Alabama.
 It is the largest of the 24 two-year institutions that make up the Alabama Community College System.

 History

 The college was founded in 1946 and named after John C. Calhoun, the 7th Vice President of the United States.
 He was a War Hawk of 1812, hence the Calhoun athletic teams names.

 Huntsville Campus

 The Huntsville Campus opened in 2006.
 The Sparkman Building was originally a Chrysler electronics factory.
 The building was purchased by Calhoun Community College for $4.5 million, which included $2 million for a 5-year cleanup of the site.

 Construction of the Math, Science, and CIS building began in 2014, and was opened in 2016.

 Campus

 In addition to its main 110 acre campus in Tanner, the college has sites at Huntsville/Cummings Research Park, the Alabama Center for the Arts in downtown Decatur, and at the Limestone Correctional Facility.
 The campus sits adjacent to Pryor Field Regional Airport along Highway 31.
+Calhoun also previously operated a site at The Mall in Huntsville up until it was demolished at the turn of the century.
+The section of the mall it was in is now a Home Depot.